fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

 default injection template.

-Care should be taken when customizing these settings, as this allows complete customization of the resulting Pod, including making changes that may affect the sidecar container's functionality.
+Care should be taken when customizing these settings, as this allows complete customization of the resulting Pod, including making changes that might affect the sidecar container's functionality.

 For example, the following configuration customizes a variety of settings, including setting the CPU requests, adding a volume mount, and modifying